sourcegraph/about/blogposts/strange-loop-2019-a-robot-poet-goes-for-a-walk-in-the-park.md

 Lazer-Walker went over the agenda for the talk:

-1. Site-specfic theatre - Immersive theater, narrative installation, and “joyful, emergent behaviors”
+1. Site-specific theatre - Immersive theater, narrative installation, and “joyful, emergent behaviors”
 2. Actual act of generating art like this
 3. Digital/Physical hybrids